|Manufacturer:||DENEL LAND SYSTEMS, DLS|

 |Product type:||Weapons & Weapon Systems|

-For the export market a version of the Rooikat armed with a 105 mm rifled gun designated the GT 7 has been developed to the prototype stage with the first vehicle commencing trials early in 1992.
+While the South African National Army uses the Rooikat with the 76 mm gun (GT 4), for the export market a version of the Rooikat armed with a 105 mm gun (GT 7) has been developed to the prototype stage.
+This is covered in a previous entry.

 In production.
 In service with the South African National Army in the Rooikat (8 x 8) armoured car.